 In the late eighties, Eli Lily, one of the big pharmaceutical companies, brought Prozac, to this day one of the best-selling antidepressants, on the market.
 Clever scientists looking to increase pharmaceutical revenues had come up with the debatable (but financially tremendously successful) hypothesis that all mental disorders or problems, like anxiety or depression, could be understood as chemical imbalances in the brain — and therefore are seen as medical illnesses.

-Until that time, only psychotic conditions like schizophrenia or manic depression had been determined mental (medical) illnesses, although that was seriously disputed in the sixties and seventies by what was called “anti-psychiatry,” represented by people like Thomas Sasz, MD or R.D.
+Until that time, only psychotic conditions like schizophrenia or bi-polar disorders like manic depression or uni-polar depression had been determined mental (medical) illnesses, although that was seriously disputed in the sixties and seventies by what was called “anti-psychiatry,” represented by people like Thomas Sasz, MD or R.D.
 Laing, MD.
 In fact, the latter defined “insanity” as a “perfectly rational adjustment to an insane world.”

 There are plenty of excellent psychiatrists in the field who do a great service to and for their clients, many of them using psychotropic drugs very wisely to help their patients.

 However, psychiatry as a whole, having always been the stepchild of the medical field, has never enjoyed the same reputation and status as their counterparts from the other medical disciplines has been privileged to.
 It was happy to jump on the bandwagon of redefining psychological problems as medical illness.
 The revised view and the new medications seemed to open up a lucrative shift of psychiatric work to predominantly prescribing drugs to patients.